 2002 Seaway received an "outstanding" CRA rating from bank regulators and introduced a foreign currency facility at Chicago Midway Airport to accommodate the addition of international flights.

-2007 In May Seaway opened a new facility at 11116 S. Michigan Avenue in the Chicago Roseland neighborhood.
-On December 30th, Seaway National Bank was converted to a state bank and renamed Seaway Bank and Trust Company.
+2007 In May Seaway opened a new branch at 11116 S. Michigan Avenue in the Chicago Roseland neighborhood.
+On December 30th, Seaway National Bank recieved a State Charter and was renamed Seaway Bank and Trust Company.

-2010 Seaway launched a new Visa credit card program and acquired First Suburban National Bank, with branches in Maywood, Broadview and Crestwood.
+2010 In October, Seaway acquired First Suburban National Bank, with branches in Maywood, Broadview and Crestwood.